christian-draeger/page-content-tester/archetype/README.md

     mvn clean install

+using the archetype to generate a new project run

+    mvn archetype:generate -DarchetypeGroupId=io.github.christian-draeger -DarchetypeArtifactId=paco-archetype -DarchetypeVersion=1.0.1 -DgroupId=your.groupid -DartifactId=your-artifactId

 GOOD TO KNOW:
 The most simple and reliable way to create an new archetype is to create a simple maven project that describes the intended structure, dependencies and minimal java classes.